plotly/plotly.github.io/_posts/3d/2016-07-14-how-to-make-a-3D-scatter-plot.md

  - title: Add Your Data to Plotly
    sub-steps:
     - copy: "Head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
-You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
+You have the option of typing directly in the grid, uploading your file, or entering the URL of an online dataset.
 Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](https://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."

  - title: Create a Chart
    sub-steps: